 Frogs, turtles, salamanders, blue gills, northern pike, bass, bullheads, carp, muskies, and trout.

-Enjoy the fun family picnic shelters.
-The open fields are excellent for kite flying, frisbees or running after the butterflies.
-Children's play areas, tennis courts, 1 soccer/football field, the Ellicott Island Bark Park (http://friendsofellicott.com/), a cricket field, seasonal kayak launch, and an 18-hole novice-level disc golf course (http://www.nrdg.org/).
+picnic shelters, Children's play areas, tennis courts, 1 soccer/football field, Ellicott Island Bark Park (http://friendsofellicott.com/), a cricket field, and seasonal kayak launch.

 The Park originated in 1926 with an area of 40 acres of land.
 The majority of the original park was acquired through the purchasing of private land and County tax foreclosures (1936 & 1937).
 As with the other three original parks WPA crews built structural construction.
 The WPA structures included the Boathouse & concession stand (1939), shelters, recreation facilities, and the boat dock.
 Ellicott Island, A.K.A Island at "three mile bend" was constructed to make the creek more navigable and divert canal traffic.
 Charles Ellicott, a Landscape Architect, heavily influenced the island in the design process.
 The spur in development in the late 30's through the 40's created the peak popularity with boaters and families.